Qincheng-Sheng/Raspberry-Pi-Remote-Video-Transmission-by-Socket/README.md

-# Raspi-video-to-PC
+# Stream Video from Raspberry Pi to PC
-Transmit the real time picture to PC by picamera.
+Transmit the real time video to PC by picamera.

 # Instructions
 1. Enable your picamera